ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

   Process project configuration and write final result to a YAML file.
   Various option flags exist to control what project configuration is loaded.

+* `ceedling environment`:

+  Lists project related environment variables:

+  * All configured environment variable names and string values added to your environment from within Ceedling and through the `:environment` section of your configuration.
+This is especially helpful in verifying the evaluation of any string replacement expressions in your config entries.
+  * All existing Ceedling-related environment variables set before you ran Ceedling from the command line.

 * `ceedling example`: